GabrielH-02/Harmony-Haven-Hotels/README.md

 __The Style__

 * The style of the site is kept consistent and clear.
 Throughout the site, it keeps the same fonts, colours, shapes, and layout.
-  - The fonts of the site are all imported from Google Fonts and are kept to a minimum of three fonts.
-‘Kadwa’ is for the major headings, ‘Bitter’ is for the body text and ‘Dancing-script’ is used for motivational quotes of the cover images for example.
+  - The fonts of the site are all imported from Google Fonts and are kept to a minimum of three.
+‘Kadwa’ is for the major headings, ‘Bitter’ is for the body text and ‘Dancing-script’ is used for motivational quotes which are found on the cover image for example.
 This allows the viewer to correctly identify the structure of the site.
 As well as keep a variation in the display.
   - The colours of the site are kept to a minimum of three the major colours are #f1f1f1 (an off-white colour), #3a3a3a (an off-black colour), and #81a59b (a neutral duck-egg blue).
 The feature colour is duck-egg blue, it is the primary colour of the site and acts as a feature colour.
-Any other colour is a variety of duck-egg colours.
+Any other colour is a variety of duck-egg blue colours.
 This keeps a simplistic colour scheme that resembles calm natural tones that match the feeling of calm and peaceful holidays.
 Therefore this helps the user to experience a calming site with neutral colors, therefore prompting the user to become a member of a calm and peaceful holiday service.
-  - As a whole the site integrates square and circular aspects to feature.
+  - As a whole the site integrates square and circular aspects to features.
 However, the site creates a modern and structured shape.
 For example, the images on a page are circular since this helps to break up the space around the image but makes it more inviting to look at for the user.
 Using circular elements within the site continues to provide the user with a calming effect.
-  - The layout of the Home page and Destinations Page are relatively the same, but altered in various sections with colour, This keeps the style and colour consistent while also exploring the possibility of different tones and variations to the page to make them stand out more.
+  - The layout of the Home page and Destinations Page are relatively the same, but altered in various sections with colour.
+This keeps the style and colour consistent while also exploring the possibility of different tones and variations to the page to make them stand out more.
 This allows the user to experience a site that is consistent while also not being too consistent by making the pages identical to one another.

 #### Home Page Features

 __The About Us Section__
 * The About Us section is the opening feature of the home page.
 It features a heading, two paragraphs and a circular image of the couple to the right.
-When viewed on a tablet or larger devices the image will always take up 50% of the screen and the text wraps around the image.
+When viewed on tablets or larger devices the image will always take up 50% of the screen and the text wraps around the image.
 However, the font size and image size depend on the screen size.
 Another aspect within the paragraph is two anchor elements that link to other sections within the page.
 The About Us section was of utmost importance to the home page.

 * The About Us section allows the user to investigate and understand more about the goal of the company as well as the site’s purpose so that they can understand if this site will help them achieve their goal.
 The circular image creates a neutral and calming site environment.
 The image allows the user to have a visual representation of the owners of the site, which makes the exchange of information between the site owner and external user to be more of a conversation.
 Thus the image is as important as the text, so in concern of responsive design, the image always takes up the same space as the text.
 When the screen size of the devices goes below the size of a standard tablet the text becomes above the image in the column rather than a row, this is to ensure the user has a clear understanding and flow through the page.
 The anchor elements also provide the user with a direct and efficient way through the page, thus the colour draws the attention to the user that these pieces of text can be interacted with.
 To conclude the ‘About Us’ section is of importance to the whole site for it provides an overview of the purpose of the company and the site.